magentabusiness/magentabusiness.github.io/docs/trendz/guide/analyze-building-energy-usage-and-carbon-emissions.md

 {% include images-gallery.html imageCollection="co2_emission_card_with_trend" %}

-### Step 6: Create energy consumption analytic dashboard in ThingsBoard
+### Step 6: Create energy consumption analytic dashboard in IoT Hub
 In final step we will connect all views that we created into 1 interactive dashboard for our users.
 That dashboard can be shared with all our customers and it will show only data that is relevant to the user.
 They would be able to use filters to select buildings, consumption sources and areas.
-We begin with adding all Trendz views that we created on one dashboard in ThingsBoard:
+We begin with adding all Trendz views that we created on one dashboard in IoT Hub:

-* In ThingsBoard create dashboard with name **Energy consumption report**
+* In IoT Hub create dashboard with name **Energy consumption report**
 * In Trendz: for each widget that we created in previous steps:
-  * Click on `Share to ThingsBoard` button and copy `Add on Dashboard`.
+  * Click on `Share to IoT Hub` button and copy `Add on Dashboard`.
   * Select **Energy consumption report** dashboard.
   * Enable **Create alias** checkbox.
   * Select `Building` as a filter.
-* Return to ThingsBoard **Energy consumption report** dashboard and tune dashboard layout.
+* Return to IoT Hub **Energy consumption report** dashboard and tune dashboard layout.

 Then we would create dashboard aliases that will be used to filter data in the dashboard.